denius/FortranTranspiler.jl/README.md

 The options `--greeks`, `--subscripts` and `--greeksubscripts` are useful for some converting of Fortran ASCII letters variables into pretty Unicode variable names.

 The `-v` option (and so on) is used to show the internal working machinery and possible errors in sourced Fortran files.

-After processing, each resulting file will be tried on the Julia translator, and if the `--quiet` option is not specified, you can see the result of this.
+After processing, each resulting file will be tried to parse with the Julia translator, and if the `--quiet` option is not specified, you can see the unsuccessfull result of this.

 There is especial option `--formatting`, it uses [JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl) to try to pretty format